 Iris Smythe-Smith is used to being underestimated.
 With her pale hair and quiet, sly wit she tends to blend into the background, and she likes it that way.
 So when Richard Kenworthy demands an introduction, she is suspicious.
 He flirts, he charms, he gives every impression of a man falling in love, but she can’t quite believe it’s all true.
-And when his proposal of marriage turns into a compromising position that forces the issue, she can’t help thinking that he’s hiding something…even as her heart tells her to say yes.
+When when he proposes, she feels certain that he’s hiding something . . . even as her heart tells her to say yes.